-We want to help you understand the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the recent stimulus package prepared by the U.S. Congress.
+We want to help you understand the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and the Coronavirus Response and Relief Supplemental Appropriations Act, the recent stimulus packages prepared by the U.S. Congress.

 Wait, what’s happening?